malgorithms/tablify/README.md

 ### Even cooler: an array of dictionaries

-Even with inconsistent keys, you can print an array of dictionaries:
+Even with inconsistent keys, you can print an array of dictionaries.
+Column headers are calculated automatically using the union of all keys.

 ```coffee-script
 data = [